 Column A - Write the name and address of each partner or shareholder.
 Addresses should be formatted in the same way you address the Schedule K-1-P for the partner or shareholder.
-See the examples below.
+Use the following examples as a guide.

 If the partner or shareholder is an individual, use the following formats: